Doug Brook — Executive Director

 Angie holds a B.A. in Creative Arts and an M.A. in Theatre Arts Education from San José State University, and has been teaching theatre arts since 2001.
 Angie develops and oversees all aspects of SVS’s productions, including play and artist selection.
 As a member of the artistic company, Angie directed SVS’s productions of As You Like It (2009), King Lear (2012), and Pride and Prejudice (2014); co-directed The Taming of the Shrew (2006), which was recognized as a Standout Classical Production by the Silicon Valley Small Theatre Awards; and has played many roles as an actor on the SVS stage.

 Melissa received a B.A. in Theatre from SJSU, with emphases in acting, makeup design, and children’s theatre.
-She has been a theatre educator since 2000, and has taught, directed, and developed theatre curriculum for numerous schools and organizations, including SVS, Starting Arts, Children’s Discovery Museum, The Tech Museum, and Los Gatos-Saratoga Recreation.
-Melissa also freelances as a makeup artist and designer, regularly teaching workshops throughout the Bay Area.
-Melissa manages SVS’s Education Program, including the company’s Shakespeare Summer Camp for Kids and Teens, Takin’ It to the Schools, and student matinees.
+A theatre educator since 2000, she manages SVS’ Education Program and has taught, directed, and developed theatre curriculum for numerous local schools, children’s museums, and organizations.
+She is also SVS’ resident Hair & Makeup Designer, and freelances as a makeup artist and designer, teaching workshops throughout the Bay Area.
+In her role as Development Manager, she brings 10+ years of copywriting experience, a history with SVS dating back to 2006, and a deep love of the well-told story.
 She is a passionate advocate of the benefits of arts engagement, with its ability to foster personal growth and build community and cultural awareness.

 Doll Piccotto — Dramaturg

 Doll achieved a B.A. in English from UCSB with an emphasis in Shakespeare in Performance and an M.A. from San José State University in Renaissance Drama.
 She has worked as an actor, dramaturg, or costume designer on more than 50 Shakespearean productions.
-She directed SVS’s A Midsummer Night’s Dream (2004) and Pericles, Prince of Tyre (2012), and wrote and directed Shakespeare’s Most Wanted which premiered in 2007 and was remounted in April 2009.
+She directed SVS’s A Midsummer Night’s Dream (2004), Pericles, Prince of Tyre (2012), and The Merry Wives of Windsor (2017), and wrote and directed Shakespeare’s Most Wanted which premiered in 2007 and was remounted in April 2009 and 2018.

 Larry Barrott — Resident Fight Director / Artistic Director Emeritus